 This is a heavy funky rocker with prog leanings.
 The vibe is a sort of Steely-ELP groove with pre-postapocalyptic sentiment.
 I have a few songs that meet that description, but within that territory there's a lot of room for interesting and creative stuff.
 This one has been in the works for a long while and is shaping up to be one of my favorites.
 It's also the first song that I've written on the bass.
 One day I was working on this song in the studio, and Michelle, who continues to hang out when she can, said, "These are the weirdest lyrics ever and they make no sense."
 Jeannie, who usually pretty much ignores my creative efforts, was in earshot and said, "Those are awesome lyrics.
 What song is that?"
 So I guess you love it or you hate it.
 In any event, every album should have one or two big, heavy numbers, so this is one.

 and music by Martin Szinger

-I found this one in a pile of demos.
-Written by Martin it's an ode to that feeling you get that first day of spring when the weather finally turns mild.
-First I just wanted to learn it to play on piano, but it's really worthy of a full production recording.
+I found this one in a pile of demos written by Martin.
+It's an ode to that feeling you get that first day of spring when the weather finally turns mild.
+At first I wanted just to learn it to play on piano, but it's really worthy of a full production recording.
 It's sort of a power-pop song, with the bass, sax and vocals forming three interlocking melodies, almost like a fugue.
 On top of that, he has this really clever way of turning the time around every few bars.
 I kept the original bass and guitar from Martin's demo.
 I added my own drum part and piano, and retracked everything else.
 I added vocal harmonies and a bari sax for extra bottom.

 by Michelle Szinger, music by Michelle and John Szinger, 2011